 2 Fingers: if VoiceOver is speaking, pauses and resumes speaking.

-3 Fingers: speak page numbers or rows being displayed.
+3 Fingers: speak page numbers, rows being displayed, or image description.

 4 Fingers Near Top: move to first element on the screen (usually top-left corner element).